 We file income tax returns in the United States federal jurisdiction and in various states and foreign jurisdictions.
 In most cases, we are no longer subject to state, local, or non-United States income tax examination by tax authorities for years before 2009.
 Tax filings of our subsidiaries, unconsolidated affiliates and related entities are routinely examined in the normal course of business by tax authorities.
-Currently, our United States federal tax filings for the tax years 2012 through 2015 are under review by the Internal Revenue Service, and the appeal process is closed for the tax years 2010 through 2011.
+Currently, our United States federal tax filings for the tax years 2014 through 2015 are under review by the Internal Revenue Service, and the appeal process is closed and final resolution has been achieved for the tax years 2010 through 2013.